Hesha041197/Fawry-Internship/Task2/readme.md

 - Run `docker ps` to check if the `internal-web` container is running.

 **Fix:**
-If not running, start or recreate the container:
+If not running, start the container:

     docker start <container name/id>